-Myasthenia Gravis is caused by interference in the transmission of nerve impulses between nerve cells and muscles.
+MG is caused by interference in the transmission of nerve impulses between nerve cells and muscles.
 Under normal circumstances, these impulses are transmitted when a chemical called acetylcholine is released by nerve cells and binds to receptors in muscle cells.
-In Myasthenia Gravis patients, the body’s own immune system blocks the reception of acetylcholine by the muscles, resulting in weakness and fatigue.
+In MG patients, the body’s immune system blocks acetylcholine’s reception by the muscles, resulting in weakness and fatigue.

-In some less common cases, Myasthenia Gravis symptoms are not caused by an immune reaction to acetylcholine but because of the presence of antibodies to other compounds that are crucial for muscle activity.
+In some less common cases, MG symptoms are not caused by an immune reaction to acetylcholine but because of the presence of antibodies to other compounds that are crucial for muscle activity.

 Scientists are not sure what causes the immune system to produce antibodies that attack acetylcholine receptors.
-Many Myasthenia Gravis patients have an abnormally large thymus gland, an organ that plays a role in the development of the immune system.
-The thymus usually is largest in children, and it shrinks considerably after puberty.
-In many adults with Myasthenia Gravis, the thymus does not shrink and remains unusually active in producing immune cells.
-The exact nature of the connection between thymus activity and Myasthenia Gravis is still unclear, however.
+Many MG patients have an abnormally large thymus gland, an organ that plays a role in developing the immune system.
+The thymus usually is its largest in children, and it shrinks considerably after puberty.
+In many adults with MG, the thymus does not shrink and remains unusually active in producing immune cells.
+The exact nature of the connection between thymus activity and MG is still unclear, however.

 Is Myasthenia Gravis Hereditary?

-Myasthenia Gravis is not inherited, and scientists have not discovered any genetic factors that appear to be associated with the disorder.
+MG is not inherited, and scientists have not discovered any genetic factors that appear to be associated with the disorder.
 In a small number of cases, however, more than one person in a family is affected by the disease.
-This suggests that there may be some rare, small genetic predisposition to develop Myasthenia Gravis or other autoimmune disorders.
+This suggests that there may be some rare, slight genetic predisposition to develop MG or other autoimmune disorders.

-In about 12% of cases, a mother with Myasthenia Gravis passes the disease-causing antibodies to her child at birth.
+In about 12% of cases, a mother with MG passes the disease-causing antibodies to her child at birth.
 In these cases, the infant may develop symptoms of the disorder, but the condition usually resolves with treatment within a few months.

 A rare form of the disorder called congenital myasthenia can affect children from birth.
-It is a distinct disorder from Myasthenia Gravis caused by a genetic abnormality, not the immune system.
-The symptoms of congenital myasthenia are similar to those of Myasthenia Gravis.
+It is a distinct disorder from MG caused by a genetic abnormality, not the immune system.
+The symptoms of congenital myasthenia are similar to those of MG.

 How Is Myasthenia Gravis Detected?

-Symptoms of Myasthenia Gravis usually respond well to treatment, so early detection of the disorder can help sufferers to have an improved quality of life as soon as possible.
+MG’s symptoms usually respond well to treatment, so early detection of the disorder can help sufferers have an improved quality of life as soon as possible.

-The majority of Myasthenia Gravis patients experience symptoms first in the muscles that control their eyes.
+The majority of MG patients experience symptoms first in the muscles that control their eyes.
 Only the eyes are affected in 10-40% of patients.
 Eye-related symptoms include drooping eyelids, double vision, or blurred vision.

-In about 15% of patients, the first symptoms of Myasthenia Gravis occur in the muscles of the face and throat.
+In about 15% of patients, the first symptoms of MG occur in the muscles of the face and throat.
 These early symptoms can include difficulty swallowing or chewing, difficulty speaking, or difficulty maintaining normal facial expressions.

 How Is Myasthenia Gravis Diagnosed?

-The process for diagnosing Myasthenia Gravis begins with a physical exam and medical history.
+The process for diagnosing MG begins with a physical exam and medical history.
 If those steps do not reveal another cause for the symptoms, the doctor will move on to other diagnostic steps, which may include:

 - Neurological exam.
 This exam will look at neurological functions such as muscle strength and tone, reflexes, balance, coordination, and sensory perception.

 - Edrophonium test.
 This test involves the injection of an enzyme that blocks the breakdown of acetylcholine.
-An injection of edrophonium usually temporarily relieves symptoms of Myasthenia Gravis, so improvement after the injection may be an indication of the presence of the disorder.
+An injection of edrophonium usually temporarily relieves MG symptoms, so improvement after the injection may indicate the disorder’s presence.

 - Blood tests.
-These tests can detect elevated levels of acetylcholine receptor antibodies or anti-MuSK antibodies, both potential indicators of Myasthenia Gravis.
-Elevated levels of these antibodies are not present in some Myasthenia Gravis cases, however, so blood tests do not always detect the disorder.
+These tests can detect elevated levels of acetylcholine receptor antibodies or anti-MuSK antibodies, both potential MG indicators.
+However, high levels of these antibodies are not present in some MG cases, so blood tests do not always detect the disorder.

-- Repetitive nerve stimulation and single-fiber electromyography (EMyasthenia Gravis).
+- Repetitive nerve stimulation and single-fiber electromyography (EMG).
 These tests measure the electrical activity between the patient’s brain, nerves, and muscles.

 - Imaging tests.
 Computerized tomography (CT) or magnetic resonance imaging (MRI) may be used to examine the thymus.
-Many Myasthenia Gravis patients have tumors (often benign) in the gland.
+Many MG patients have tumors (often benign) in the gland.